 Who is affected

-Any organisation maintaining an AI inventory — compliance and legal teams deciding which internal tools and vendor products fall in scope of the Act.
+Whoever owns the organisation's AI inventory — typically compliance and AI governance leads deciding which internal tools and vendor products enter the AI Act workstream at all.

 What to check next

-Re-run the scoping step of your AI inventory using the guidelines' criteria, and record the reasoning for systems you classify as out of scope.
+- Re-run the scoping step of your AI inventory using the guidelines' criteria rather than informal judgement

 Key dates